datacommonsorg/docsite/custom_dc/launch_cloud.md

 When you are ready to launch your site to external traffic, there are many tasks you will need to perform, including:

 -  Configure your Cloud Service to serve external traffic, over SSL.
-GCP offers many options for this; see [Mapping custom domains](https://cloud.google.com/run/docs/mapping-custom-domains).
+GCP offers many options for this; see [Mapping a domain using a global external Application Load Balancer](https://cloud.google.com/run/docs/mapping-custom-domains#https-load-balancer){: target="_blank"}.
--  Optionally, restrict access to your service; see [Custom audiences (services)](https://cloud.google.com/run/docs/configuring/custom-audiences).
+-  Optionally, restrict access to your service; see [Custom audiences (services)](https://cloud.google.com/run/docs/configuring/custom-audiences){: target="_blank"}.
 -  Optionally, add a caching layer to improve performance.
 We have provided specific procedures to set up a Redis Memorystore in [Improve database performance](#redis).
--  Optionally, add [Google Analytics](https://marketingplatform.google.com/about/analytics/) to track your website's usage.
+-  Optionally, add [Google Analytics](https://marketingplatform.google.com/about/analytics/){: target="_blank"} to track your website's usage.
 Procedures for configuring Google Analytics support are in [Add Google Analytics tracking](#analytics).

 ## Improve database performance {#redis}

 We recommend that you use a caching layer to improve the performance of your database.
-We recommend [Google Cloud Redis Memorystore](https://cloud.google.com/memorystore), a fully managed solution, which will boost the performance of both natural-language searches and regular database lookups in your site.
-Redis Memorystore runs as a standalone instance in a Google-managed virtual private cloud (VPC), and connects to your VPC network ("default" or otherwise) via [direct peering](https://cloud.google.com/vpc/docs/vpc-peering).
-Your Cloud Run service connects to the instance using a [VPC connector](https://cloud.google.com/vpc/docs/serverless-vpc-access).
+We recommend [Google Cloud Redis Memorystore](https://cloud.google.com/memorystore){: target="_blank"}, a fully managed solution, which will boost the performance of both natural-language searches and regular database lookups in your site.
+Redis Memorystore runs as a standalone instance in a Google-managed virtual private cloud (VPC), and connects to your VPC network ("default" or otherwise) via [direct peering](https://cloud.google.com/vpc/docs/vpc-peering){: target="_blank"}.
+Your Cloud Run service connects to the instance using a [VPC connector](https://cloud.google.com/vpc/docs/serverless-vpc-access){: target="_blank"}.

 In the following procedures, we show you how to create a Redis instance that connects to your project's "default" VPC network.

 **Step 1: Create the Redis instance**

 The following is a sample configuration that you can tune as needed.
-For additional information, see [Create and manage Redis instances](https://cloud.google.com/memorystore/docs/redis/create-manage-instances).
+For additional information, see [Create and manage Redis instances](https://cloud.google.com/memorystore/docs/redis/create-manage-instances){: target="_blank"}.

-1. Go to https://console.cloud.google.com/memorystore/redis/instances for your project.
+1. Go to [https://console.cloud.google.com/memorystore/redis/instances](https://console.cloud.google.com/memorystore/redis/instances){: target="_blank"} for your project.
 1. Select the **Redis** tab and click **Create Instance**.
 1. If prompted to enable the Redis API server, accept.
 1. Name your instance.